Top blog articles

 4. Color temperature

-The ideal lights for your garage are those with a Kelvin temperature between the range of 4000 and 7000K.
+The brightest garage lights are those with a Kelvin temperature between the range of 4000 and 7000K.
 You will get optimum brightness — as bright as the Sun.

 If you buy lights with lower temperature, they will make your garage look dim and strain your eyes.
 Keep in mind that lower temperature lights give off a bluer light while higher temperature lights give off a more orange light.